Rancho San Jacinto Sobrante: History

 María del Rosario Estudillo was married to José Antonio Aguirre (1799–1860).
 Before she died, Aguirre had been married to María del Rosario's sister, Francisca Estudillo, eldest daughter of José Antonio Estudillo.
 José Antonio Aguirre owned one-half of Rancho El Tejon.
 In 1853, José Antonio Aguirre bought Rancho San Jacinto Nuevo y Potrero from the estate of Aguirre's brother-in-law Miguel Pedrorena.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho San Jacinto Sobrante was filed with the Public Land Commission in 1852.
 In 1854, the Commission found that María del Rosario Estudillo de Aguirre was entitled to five square leagues of land.
 The US District Court in 1855, however, held that the claimant was entitled to eleven square leagues, if so much should be found within the sobrante, and to all that was found therein if it were less than that amount.
 An appeal taken to the US Supreme Court in 1863, affirmed the eleven square leagues, and the grant was patented to María del Rosario Estudillo de Aguirre in 1867.

-Soon after the 1855 District Court decision, the grant was purchased by a group mostly connected with the US Land Office - including Upson, the Surveyor General, Edward Conway, the chief clerk in his office, and Thompson, the deputy who was directed to make the survey, and Joseph H. Wilson, the Commissioner of the General Land Office at Washington.
+Soon after the 1855 District Court decision, the grant was purchased by a group mostly connected with the US Land Office - including Upson, the Surveyor General, Edward Conway, the chief clerk in his office, and Thompson, the deputy who was directed to make the survey, and Joseph H. Wilson, the Commissioner of the United States General Land Office at Washington.
 It was alleged that the location of the grant was moved to make it contain valuable tin ores not within its limits if fairly surveyed.
 In 1888, the United States unsuccessfully sought to have the US Supreme Court declare the patent void based upon the grounds of a fraudulent survey by persons who the beneficiaries thereof.